ZigEmbeddedGroup/sycl-badge/docs/introduction/README.md

 ## The Example

 See `src/hello.zig` and tweak the the values to your liking.
-I recommend quickly altering the `hello.zig` example a first time and following the rest of these instructions and then going back to modify it some more, if you'd like.

 ### Running on the simulator